thelastpickle/cassandra-medusa/docs/client_side_encryption.md

 # Directory must have sufficient space for concurrent file operations
 # Note: This setting is ignored for S3 storage provider as it uses streaming encryption/decryption.
 encryption_tmp_dir = /tmp

+# Frame length (in bytes) used by AWS Encryption SDK.
+Default is 8MB (8388608).
+# Using larger frames dramatically reduces CPU usage and backup times for large files
+# by minimizing cryptographic operations and frame header overhead.
+encryption_frame_length = 8388608
 ```

 ## Security Best Practices